To compare Bristol Energy prices and tariffs with other suppliers, just pop your postcode in the box below and hit 'Compare now'.

 Want to switch to a cheaper deal?
 Run an energy comparison to get started.

 Bristol Energy is a small gas and electricity supplier servicing the domestic British energy market.
 The supplier offers tariffs with 100% green electricity and gas carbon offsets for homes in Bristol, the South West, and nationwide.

 Bristol Energy is a national gas and electricity company, originally set up and owned by Bristol City Council.
 In September 2020, Bristol Energy's customer base was acquired by Together Energy, which bills itself as one of the UK's most ethically aware energy firms.

 Since the purchase by Together Energy, the company has continued to operate under the Bristol Energy brand.
 Bristol Energy customers' bills, tariff, balance and terms and conditions will remain the same.

-Like all energy suppliers in the UK, Bristol Energy's standard variable tariffs are subject to Ofgem's energy price cap.
+Like most energy suppliers in the UK, Bristol Energy's standard variable tariffs are subject to Ofgem's energy price cap.

 In August 2020, Bristol Energy announced it would be reducing the average cost of its standard variable tariffs by 8%, in line with a reduction in the price cap.
 This change will mean an average £84 price drop for standard variable tariff customers, effective from October 2020.